piyushchaturvedi/react-code/README.md

 ```
 $ npm run dev
 ```
+you need to changes

-Created by Konstantin Galishnikov for You!
+Created by piyush chaturvedi for You!